On the Brun--Titchmarsh theorem. I: General trace functions and arithmetic exponent pairs

 \item Let $f\in\bF_p(X)$ be a rational function, and $\chi$ a multiplicative character of order $d >1$.
 If $f$ has no pole or zero of order divisible by $d$, then one can show that there exists an $\ell$-adic middle-extension sheaf, denoted by $\cL_{\chi(f)}$, such that $x\mapsto\chi(f(x))$ is the trace function of $\cL_{\chi(f)}$.
 The conductor can also be bounded in terms of the degree of $f$, independent of $p$.

 \item Another example is the following {\it normalized} Kloosterman sum defined by

-According to Deligne, there exists an $\ell$-adic middle-extension sheaf $\cK\ell$, called a Kloosterman sheaf, such that $\kl(\cdot,p)$ gives its trace function over $\bF_p^\times.$ The sheaf $\cK\ell$ is geometrically irreducible and is of rank $2$, the conductor of which is bounded by $5$. \end{itemize}
+According to Deligne, there exists an $\ell$-adic middle-extension sheaf $\cK\ell$, called a Kloosterman sheaf, such that $\kl(\cdot,p)$ gives its trace function over $\bF_p^\times.$ The sheaf $\cK\ell$ is geometrically irreducible of rank $2$, with conductor bounded by $5$. \end{itemize}